tensorflow/tfjs-website/docs/guide/platform_environment.md

 The table above shows that WASM is 10-30x faster than the plain JS CPU backend across models, and competitive with WebGL for smaller models like [BlazeFace](https://github.com/tensorflow/tfjs-models/tree/master/blazeface), which is lightweight (400KB), yet has a decent number of ops (~140).
-Given that WebGL programs have a fixed overhead cost per-op execution, this explains why models like BlazeFace are faster on WASM.
+Given that WebGL programs have a fixed overhead cost per op execution, this explains why models like BlazeFace are faster on WASM.

 **These results will vary depending on your device.
 The best way to determine whether WASM is right for your application is to test it on our different backends.**